 Qualified and experienced conciliators, known as Dispute Resolution Officers, help the clients of the DBDRV reach a resolution to their dispute.
 The Dispute Resolution Officers are supported by independent building experts, known as Assessors.

 The aim of the DBDRV is to resolve disputes as informally as possible, but if agreement cannot be reached through conciliation, the DBDRV has the legislative power to issue binding orders to finalise the dispute.

-The DBDRV is an independent business unit within the Department of Justice and Regulation and is part of the portfolio of the Minister for Consumer Affairs.
+The DBDRV is an independent business unit within the Department of Justice and Community Service and is part of the portfolio of the Minister for Consumer Affairs.